 Preventive measures are often the best way to keep wasps away.
 Here are a few tips to protect your space:

-If you’ve had wasp issues in the past, proactive maintenance and inspection from a pest control Simi Valley CA provider can go a long way in ensuring they don’t return.
+If you’ve had wasp issues in the past, proactive maintenance and inspection from a pest control in Simi Valley, CA can go a long way in ensuring they don’t return.

 Should You Remove a Wasp Nest on Your Own?